Disney and Universal Sue Midjourney for AI-Generated Character Copyright Infringement

 IP lawyer Chad Hummel sees the compilation of images in the complaint as compelling evidence that "the output is not sufficiently transformative" 3.
 This could make it difficult for Midjourney to argue for protection under the "fair use" doctrine, which allows for use of copyrighted works in certain circumstances.

-Legal experts suggest that this lawsuit could have far-reaching consequences for the AI industry.
-Andres Guadamuz from the University of Sussex believes that Disney's involvement sends a message to larger AI players to implement stronger filters or face similar legal action 4.
+Legal experts suggest that this case could have significant implications for the AI industry.
+Andres Guadamuz from the University of Sussex believes that this lawsuit is a message to larger AI players to implement stronger filters or face similar legal challenges 4.

-Despite the lawsuit, Disney maintains a cautiously optimistic view of AI technology.
-Horacio Gutierrez, Disney's general counsel, stated, "We are bullish on the promise of AI technology and optimistic about how it can be used responsibly as a tool to further human creativity.
+As the case unfolds, it will likely have far-reaching implications for the AI industry, copyright law, and the future of creative work.
+Disney's general counsel, Horacio Gutierrez, stated, "We are bullish on the promise of AI technology and optimistic about how it can be used responsibly as a tool to further human creativity.
 But piracy is piracy, and the fact that it's done by an AI company does not make it any less infringing" 5.

 Explore today's top stories